skharel/dynamodb-playground/notes.md

   - [Partitions and Data Distributions](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.Partitions.html)
   - [Choosing the right DynamoDB partition Key](https://aws.amazon.com/blogs/database/choosing-the-right-DynamoDB-partition-key/)

 - DynamoDB stores data in partitions.
 A partition is an allocation of storage for a table.
+To determine the partition in which data should be stored, dynamoDB uses technique called consistent hashing

 - DyanmoDB supports **two types of primary keys**: